 3316 Millstream Rd., Marengo | (815) 568-5730

 This shop is well worth the trip to Marengo.
-There is a large variety of yarns to choose from, a wide assortment of needlework supplies, binders of patterns and so much more.
-As an added convenience, you can phone your order in ahead of time as you plan you next project.
+There is a large variety of yarns to choose from, a wide assortment of needlework supplies, binders of patterns, and so much more.
+As an added convenience, you can phone your order ahead of time as you plan your next project.

 Give knitting or crocheting a try and visit one of these locally-owned, fine yarn stores a try.
 Tell them Little Lake County sent you!

 What is your favorite, go-to store for yarn in Lake County?
 Let us know in the comments section below.

 Meet other local businesses that are MADE in Lake County!